Skip to content

 Local community

-The most recent Partnership meeting was on Tuesday 4th March 2025.
-The agenda and minutes for this meeting are available to download below.
+The agenda and minutes for the last meeting are available to download below.

 Find out more about Defra programme, Farming in Protected Landscapes.